4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 1. I see keyword "Unplanned" in the notification email.
 Is there any 0-day security vulnerability that you are patching in a hurry?

-   Having an unplanned maintenance does not imply there is a 0-day vulnerability found in the cloud.
+   Having unplanned maintenance does not imply there is a 0-day vulnerability found in the cloud.

    For example: The PaaS environment updates are rolled out through deployment rings.
 If a regression is found in an outer ring, the deployment would be paused, and an unplanned fix would need to be applied to inner ring instances who deployed the same build previously.